-The next report on Minnesota State Grant projections is due to the Legislature by November 1, 2011.
-This report will contain preliminary spending estimates for fiscal year 2012 and projection figures for fiscal year 2013.
-The report will also incorporate an updated enrollment data from institutional and system representatives.
+The next report on Minnesota State Grant projections is due to the Legislature by February 15, 2012.
+This report will contain updated spending estimates for fiscal year 2012 and projection figures for fiscal year 2013.
+The report will also incorporate any updated enrollment and tuition data from institutional and system representatives and an updated wage forecast from Minnesota Management and Budget.